black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 68
 Finally, update the text.innerText assignment to equal the text from the location object.
 However, instead of using bracket notation, use dot notation.

+# Step 69
+Now update your goStore function to call the update function.
+Pass the second element of the locations array as your argument.

+To make sure your refactoring is correct, try clicking your first button again.
+You should see the same changes to your webpage that you saw earlier.